-- Submit a site (plot) plan which shows the relationship of the shed to the house and property lines.
-Note: Applications without a diagramed plot/plat plan will not be accepted.
+- Diagrammed plot plan which shows the relationship of the shed to the house and property lines.
+Note: Applications without a diagrammed plot plan will not be accepted.

-- A statement as to the architectural style of the house/townhouse.
+- Statement as to the architectural style of the house/townhouse.

-- A list of materials to be used.
-Include a description of the color along with all color samples (e.g. shed, house and trim).
+- List of materials to be used.
+Include a description of the color along with all color samples (e.g., shed, house and trim).

-- A detailed drawing of the shed including elevation drawings.
+- Detailed drawing of the shed including elevation drawings.

 - FOR SHEDS ATTACHED TO THE REAR OF THE HOUSE: The shed is a sturdy, permanently anchored structure, which will be maintained.

 - FOR SHEDS IN OTHER LOCATIONS ON THE LOT: The shed structure door/opening faces towards the homeowner’s property.

 - Material is similar to the house (e.g., wood for wood siding houses).
 Composite material may be considered if it matches the style and material look of the house and is of the same quality and color.
 If the house is restyled, resided or paint color change is made, the shed must match.